cchen156/Learning-to-See-in-the-Dark/README.md

 ```
 or you can download it directly from Google drive for the [Sony](https://drive.google.com/file/d/10kpAcvldtcb9G2ze5hTcF1odzu4V_Zvh/view?usp=sharing) (25 GB)  and [Fuji](https://drive.google.com/file/d/12hvKCjwuilKTZPe9EZ7ZTb-azOmUA3HT/view?usp=sharing) (52 GB) sets.

+There is download limit by Google drive in a fixed period of time.
+If you cannot download because of this, try these links: [Sony](https://drive.google.com/open?id=1G6VruemZtpOyHjOC5N8Ww3ftVXOydSXx) (25 GB)  and [Fuji](https://drive.google.com/open?id=1C7GeZ3Y23k1B8reRL79SqnZbRBc4uizH) (52 GB).

 The file lists are provided.
 In each row, there are a short-exposed image path, the corresponding long-exposed image path, camera ISO and F number.
 Note that multiple short-exposed images may correspond to the same long-exposed image.

 The file name contains the image information.
 For example, in "10019_00_0.033s.RAF", the first digit "1" means it is from the test set ("0" for training set and "2" for valiadation set); "0019" is the image ID; the following "00" is the number in the sequence/burst; "0.033s" is the exposure time 1/30 seconds.